- Weapon Program Background Report

 12 April 2011: Iran confirms it is producing centrifuge components at TABA, but says the site is outside the IAEA’s jurisdiction.

-24 May 2011: The European Union implements sanctions against 77 persons or entities associated with Iran’s nuclear or ballistic missile programs, in addition to dozens of front companies operated by the Islamic Republic of Iran Shipping Lines (IRISL), Iran's national shipping company.
+24 May 2011: The European Union imposes sanctions against 77 persons or entities associated with Iran’s nuclear or ballistic missile programs, in addition to dozens of front companies operated by the Islamic Republic of Iran Shipping Lines (IRISL), Iran's national shipping company.

 24 May 2011: Referring to possible military dimensions to Iran’s nuclear program, the IAEA expresses concern over “experiments involving the explosive compression of uranium deuteride to produce a short burst of neutrons.”